FAIR WAGES FOR WORKERS WITH DISABILITIES

 Current labor laws unjustly prohibit workers with disabilities from reaching their full vocational and socioeconomic potential.

 The subminimum wage model fails to provide adequate training or employment to disabled workers.
 Data shows that less than five percent of the four-hundred thousand workers with disabilities in segregated subminimum wage workshops will transition into competitive integrated work.
 Moreover, research shows that the subminimum wage model costs more but actually produces less!
 In fact, workers must unlearn the useless skills they acquire in order to obtain meaningful employment.
 It is poor policy to reward such failed programs with wage exemptions, preferential federal contracts, and public and charitable contributions.

 After more than seventy-five years of demonstrated failure, it is time to invest in proven, effective models for employment.
 Section 14(c) sustains the same segregated subminimum wage environments that existed in 1938 and has proven to be extremely ineffective and offers no incentive for mainstream employers to hire people with disabilities.
 The EmploymentFirst Movement promotes new concepts such as “supported” or “customized” employment that are successful at producing competitive integrated employment outcomes for individuals with significant disabilities that were previously thought to be unemployable.

-To learn more about the issue and the Transitioning to Integrated and Meaningful Employment Act, please read our frequently asked questions document.
+To learn more about the issue and the Transitioning to Integrated and Meaningful Employment Act, please read our fact sheet.